jashmenn/git-style-binaries/README.markdown

 * A few places of really ugly code
 * A feeling that this could be done in 1/2 lines of code

+## Authors
+By Nate Murray and Ari Lerner

 ## Copyright

 The MIT License